HYF-Class23/group1-all-about-trees/planning/development-strategy.md

 ### As a user I want to see extra link one the page

-- This user story is developed on branch `13-extraLink`.
+- This user story is developed on branch `addCorrections extraLink`.
 - This branch is merged to `master` branch after completion.

 ### html